Dog Bite Lawyer Serving Georgetown, SC - Experienced Dog Bite Lawyers Near Georgetown, SC - Get Legal Help for Dog Attacks Near You!

 • Caregivers or Dog Sitters – If the dog was under the care of someone else at the time of the attack (e.g., a dog walker, kennel, or friend), that person may be liable if they failed to control the dog or prevent the attack.

-It’s important to consult with a Georgetown dog bite lawyer near you to determine the best course of action and identify all responsible parties.
+It’s important to consult with a dog bite lawyer near you in Georgetown to determine the best course of action and identify all responsible parties.

 Statute of Limitations for Dog Bite Claims in South Carolina